"Why would I buy cooking wine, can't I just substitute regular wine for cooking?"

 What Is Cooking Wine?

-Cooking wine also has added salt and a number of preservatives not in normal drinking wine.
+Cooking wine also has added salt and a number of preservatives not in normal drinking options.
 The preservatives allow it to have a longer shelf life than other wines.
 The salt is added to enhance the flavor of the dish.
 This can be a double-edged sword as some people find the saltiness overwhelming.

 Can You Drink Cooking Wine?